piedb-dev/piestream/docs/developer-guide.md

 # Developer guide

-This guide is intended to be used by contributors to learn about how to develop RisingWave.
+This guide is intended to be used by contributors to learn about how to develop piestream.
 The instructions about how to submit code changes are included in [contributing guidelines](../CONTRIBUTING.md).

-If you have questions, you can search for existing discussions or start a new discussion in the [Discussions forum of RisingWave](https://github.com/singularity-data/risingwave/discussions), or ask in the RisingWave Community channel on Slack.
-Please use the [invitation link](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw) to join the channel.
+If you have questions, you can search for existing discussions or start a new discussion in the [Discussions forum of piestream](https://github.com/singularity-data/piestream/discussions), or ask in the piestream Community channel on Slack.
+Please use the [invitation link](https://join.slack.com/t/piestream-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw) to join the channel.

-To report bugs, create a [GitHub issue](https://github.com/singularity-data/risingwave/issues/new/choose).
+To report bugs, create a [GitHub issue](https://github.com/singularity-data/piestream/issues/new/choose).

 ## Table of contents